govuk-one-login/devplatform-upload-action/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] Is my change backwards compatible? **_Please include evidence_**
-- [ ] I have installed and run pre-commit
 - [ ] I have tested this and added output to Jira **_Comment:_**
 - [ ] Automated tests added